ETdvlpr/dart_parser/README.md

-Iterates through a flutter project to add binding classes for get controllers to replace route strings with string constants to replace Navigator Named routes with Get routes
+Iterates through a flutter project <br />
+to add binding classes for get controllers  <br />
+to replace route strings with string constants  <br />
+to replace Navigator Named routes with Get routes